fmunoz1899/PepsiCo-Scheduling-Tool-Copy/README.md

 Roses are brown, violets are grey, Frankie found out he's colorblind today

 I bet that joke ^ really came out of the purple huh Frankie?

+Yea that did come out of the purple but ya know what else came out of the purple?
+Her dog tearing its ACL